 - Develop skills in pronunciation of target host language

-- Self-awareness of features of their own speech so they know what needs to be changed
+- Self-awareness of features of your own speech so you know what needs to be changed

 - Strengths and weaknesses in pronunciation and how to adapt

 - Self-management skills that help learners know how to assess their own learning and how to move forward in the process